Digital signage is an effective way in which thousands of businesses convey certain messages to their consumers.

 - Most common rating in most outdoor fixtures, refers to full protection against all other particles in the atmosphere.
 The protection use is known as “Dust-tight” – vacuum seal for non-stop airflow.

 The second digit denotes protection against different forms of moisture.

-For most outdoor signs, the standard rating is IP65, which denotes that the fixture is ‘dust tight’ and protected from most moisture effects, including low-pressure jets of water.
+For most outdoor signs, the standard rating is IP65, which denotes that the fixture is “Dust-Tight,” and protected from most moisture effects, including low-pressure jets of water.

-Ideally, both signage types play a critical role in advertising.
+Both signage types play a critical role in advertising.

-And once signage is selected, maintenance remains a key factor in ensuring these signs remain efficient and effective for years to come.
+Once signage is selected, maintenance remains a key factor in ensuring these signs remain efficient and effective for years to come.